 I feel the arts are vital to the health of our community.
 Our children need the richness of the arts in their lives and we need to ensure those opportunities are available to them.

-Along with his endeavors as music director and conductor for the Corona Symphony Orchestra, Mr. Mejia is the Director of Bands and Music for Southlands Christian Schools, and the Pastor of Worship Arts for First Baptist Church of Alhambra.
-Within the artistic community, Maestro Mejia has also served as music director and guest conductor for a variety of symphonic, theater, and opera organizations throughout Southern California including: Opera A La Carte, Coachella Valley Symphony, Irvine Symphony, the California Chinese-American Orchestra, Junior University Theater, and In the Company Theater.
-Maestro Mejia has attended workshops with conductors like, Dianne Witry (Author of Beyond the Baton), David Hoose (Director of Orchestral Studies at Boston College) and David Zimmerman (Director of Orchestral Studies at Hartt School of Music).
-Mr. Mejia is a proud member of the Conductor’s Guild, and the National Association for Music Educators and is currently working towards a DMA at Claremont Graduate University.
+Along with his endeavors as music director and conductor for the Corona Symphony Orchestra, Dr. Mejia is the Director of Worship Arts at St. Matthew Lutheran Church in Rocklin, CA. He has also served as music director and guest conductor for a variety of symphonic, theater, and opera organizations throughout Southern and Northern California, including California Baptist University Theater Department, Opera A La Carte, Coachella Valley Symphony, Irvine Symphony, the California Chinese American Orchestra, Junior University Theater, Springtones, and In the Company Theater.
+Maestro Mejia has attended conducting workshops with conductors like Dianne Witry (Author of Beyond the Baton) and American conductors/pedagogues David Hoose and David Zimmerman.

 As Treasurer Steve Ruth wants to insure that the CSO, Conservatory and Youth Symphony continues its fiscally strong path and flourish in our community for years to come.